 The main topics were the challenges for national states regarding youth policies due to the differences in local realities.
 For example in Finland each year 86.5 million Euros are invested in the youth department, while in many countries it is unclear what the budget is.
 As an outcome a list of indicators was developed and discussed to be presented to Member states.
 The indicators are not binding and based on a self-assessment approach.

 As EFIL we contributed through the international perspectives on youth policies and our experience in youth mobility.
-If you are interested in youth policies, you can read more about it here, and you can also enrol in the MOOC on youth policies starting on 30 October!

 For more information contact [email protected]